RobWar-code/angel-v-demon/README.md

 The project analysis and flow-diagram appear in [project-analysis](/doc/project-analysis.txt)

 Work progress appears in [work-log](/doc/work-log.txt)

-## Development Staging

-The program was developed in Python on gitpod, using the gitpod editor and python3 command.

-The project began on [angel-v-demon-old repository](https://github.com/RobWar-code/angel-v-demon-old) on github/gitpod, which used the standard CI template, update history can be viewed prior to the move.

-It was then transferred to the angel-v-demon github/gitpod repository using the necessary CI Template for the Heroku browser terminal.

-Stage by stage commits were made, using the git version control system.

 ## Deployment
 Code Institute has provided a [template](https://github.com/Code-Institute-Org/python-essentials-template) to display the terminal view of this backend application in a modern web browser.
 This is to improve the accessibility of the project to others.